Opportunity L.A.

 Definitions for Program Guidelines

-1. Opportunity L.A (OLA): Program name for the City of Los Angeles Children's Savings Account program.
+1. Opportunity L.A.
+(OLA): Program name for the City of Los Angeles Children's Savings Account program.

 2. Children’s Savings Accounts (CSAs): Long-term, restricted savings accounts established for first-grade students enrolled in participating LAUSD schools to support student’s post-secondary education.

-3. County Student (“County Student”): CSA Program-eligible first graders enrolled in LAUSD schools that reside in the unincorporated areas of the County and cities outside the City of Los Angeles.
+3. County Student (“County Student”): CSA Program-eligible first graders enrolled in participating LAUSD schools that reside in the unincorporated areas of the County and cities outside the City of Los Angeles.

-4. City Student (“City Student”): CSA Program-eligible first graders enrolled in LAUSD schools that reside within the boundaries of the City of Los Angeles.
+4. City Student (“City Student”): CSA Program-eligible first graders enrolled in participating LAUSD schools that reside within the boundaries of the City of Los Angeles.

 5. Custodial Account (“Custodial Account”): Financial account that incorporates CSAs, established for the benefit of the Student.
 Administered and managed by the CSA Program in accordance with the program Memorandum Of Agreement (MOA).